The Learning Journey of Rotana Ty

 Engaging via Twitter

-I have used Twitter daily, and I rapidly felt a little bit overwhelmed with noise that I can listen to, read and scan every day.
+I have used Twitter daily, and I rapidly felt overwhelmed with the noise I can listen to, read and scan every day.
 To overcome this situation and pull more signals, I filtered a lot in creating Twitter private lists via specific tools.

 I tried Paper.li.
 My first personal digest was called “What I Learn Today?”.
 It was based on people I followed and added to a public list named “PLN” (Personal Learning Network after I read about it).
 This Twitter list and Paper.li journal don’t exist anymore.
 I don’t use them.
 At the same time, I also discovered what Clay Shirky said about the web and signals at Web 2.0 Expo NY in 2008.

 “It’s not information overload but its filter failure.” — Clay Shirky

-Filtering via some techniques and tools were again a lot in my mind.
+Filtering via some techniques and tools was again a lot in my mind.
 I tried some social tools dashboards like Tweetdeck and Hootsuite.
 They helped me catch up with my Twitter lists, mentions, replies, DMs, Twitter searches, chats, and backchannels of global conferences and webinars.
 However, my focus on tools was wrong.

 I also discovered advice from Ross Dawson on filtering with helpful advice, techniques, and tips.
-I became aware that what can work for me was not just based on tools.
+I became aware that what could work for me was not just based on tools.
 I learned quickly that Twitter is about learning from people and engaging in conversations within networks in which people belong.

-I discovered in which Twitter lists I was included, how people ‘see’ me publicly via the title of their Twitter lists and the belonging to a network of people and/or an online community.
+I discovered in which Twitter lists I was included, how people ‘see’ me publicly via the title of their Twitter lists and my belonging to a network of people and an online community.

 After reading an insightful post from Venessa Miemis about her use and reflection on “How to use Twitter to build collective intelligence?”
 I started to change my mindset.
 I adopted her perspective in observing and contributing.
 I asked myself those questions: